hyrtx/NORTH/README.md

 ![Northwind Traders Tables Schema](assets/northwind-er-diagram.png)

 ### Table Structure
 Not all the data we have available in the Data Repository is important to the problem.
-At this stage, we will select the tables with the variables that really matter to answer the business questions.
+At this stage, we check the tables, select the variables that are relevant to answer the business questions and understand the relationship between the tables that will be used in the analysis.

+#### Selecting The Variables

-We already have access to the database schema, but if we needed to, we could list them using the following query:
+We already have access to the database schema, but if we needed to see all the tables, we could list them using the following query:

 ```sql
 SELECT table_name